seliopou/typo/README.markdown

     (define (not b)
       (-> b #f))

-# Compatibility

-Typo uses the `ghc` package to construct and pretty print a Haskell abstract syntax tree.
-The `ghc` package's API is notoriously unstable, so Typo may not compile on all systems.
-But it will definitely work with `ghc-7.6.3`.
-If you can't build Typo with a particular version of the `ghc` package, please report it.
-Even better, send a pull request!

 # Historical Note

 This is the first programming language to be publicly released from a plane